 Plants That Grow in Full Shade

 Since grasses are considered a ground cover of sorts, take note that one of the most shade-tolerant grasses is tall fescue grass (Festuca arundinacea).
-A grass relative, Carex Spark Plug (a Japanese variegated sedge), is also a good shade garden plant.
+A grass relative, Carex "Spark Plug" (a Japanese variegated sedge), is also a good shade garden plant.
 Finally, some people grow moss in shady areas rather than trying to fight it.

-Don't dismiss these plants simply because they're one-hit wonders in cold climates.
-There's a reason they are called "bedding plants": They're very effective for dressing up a flower bed quickly with masses of color.
-With a little deadheading, they can give you color all summer.
-Don't think of them as competing with perennials but as complementary pieces that give you more flexibility.
+Do not dismiss these plants simply because they are one-hit wonders in cold climates.
+There is a reason they are called bedding plants.
+They are very effective for dressing up a flower bed quickly with masses of color.
+With a little deadheading, these plants can give you color all summer.
+Do not think of them as competing with perennials but as complementary pieces that give you more flexibility.